 In 1852, Aubry’s attention turned to California when he decided to take a caravan down the Rio Grande and Gila Rivers.
 He proceeded to San Francisco via Tucson and Los Angeles, arriving with 3500 sheep, 100 mules, and ten wagons of supplies.

-After selling his goods, he, ten Americans, six Mexicans, and a black cook began to make their way back to New Mexico.
+After selling his goods, he, ten Americans, six Mexicans, and a black cook, began to make their way back to New Mexico.
 Returning along a different route, the party crossed the Tejon Pass on July 10, 1853, before reaching the Colorado River on July 23.
 They then crossed Arizona’s central mountains, where they began to be harassed by Indians (probably Yuman or Mohave).
 On August 14, an Indian chief feigning friendship approached Aubry’s campsite.
 However, the Indians’ manner changed quickly, and they attacked the Aubry party, injuring nearly every member.
-However, Aubry and his men were able to fight off the Indians with their pistols, killing 25 attackers and wounding others in the process.
+However, Aubry and his men fought off the Indians with their pistols, killing 25 attackers and wounding others in the process.
 Following this, the party continued to fight skirmishes with the hostile natives until they reached the Zuni Pueblo in New Mexico on September 6.

 After returning to Albuquerque, Aubry reported on his journey to New Mexico Territorial Governor David Meriwether, writing, “I am satisfied that a railroad may be run almost mathematically direct from Zuñi to Colorado [river], and from thence to the Tejon pass in California.”